-What about offering free 2-day shipping?
+What is the benefit of offering free 2-day shipping?

 If it doesn’t make sense for your margins, you could be better off dropping the idea.
-Or better still, offer it to a small subset of customers, maybe customers that exceed a minimum purchase threshold or customers that have subscribed to a particular service.
+Or, better still, offer it to a small subset of customers that may exceed a minimum purchase threshold or have subscribed to a particular service.

 Fulfillment by Amazon (FBA)